Box Elder, Montana

 Box Elder is an unincorporated community and census-designated place (CDP) in Hill County in the U.S. state of Montana.
-The population was only 87 people at the 2010 census.
-The population was 794 people at the 2000 census, but before 2010 the Box Elder CDP was split into the current much-smaller Box Elder CDP, while most of the former CDP area went into the new Rocky Boy West CDP.
+As of the 2020 census, Box Elder had a population of 85.
+Before 2010 the Box Elder CDP was split into the current much-smaller Box Elder CDP, while most of the former CDP area went into the new Rocky Boy West CDP.
 Box Elder is the headquarters of the Chippewa-Cree tribe.

 The post office was established in 1889.
 The town was first called "Bremer", the name of an early homesteader.
 Eventually it was changed to "Box Elder", for the nearby creek lined with box elder trees.

 Geography

 Box Elder is located near the southern border of Hill County and is bordered to the south and east by the Rocky Boy West CDP.
 U.S. Route 87 passes through Box Elder, leading northeast 24 mi to Havre, the Hill County seat, and southwest 10 mi to Big Sandy.

 According to the United States Census Bureau, the Box Elder CDP has a total area of 2.0 sqkm, all land.